Rigor Mortis at the Crime Scene

 - Insect activity: Flies gather around the eyes, mouth and other openings to feed on the body's fluids.
 Forensic entomologists can determine approximately how long someone's been dead by observing the life cycle of the flies, as well as their eggs and larvae.

 But without an eyewitness, investigators can only estimate the time of death -- not pinpoint it for certain.
-To learn more about crime scenes, forensics and related topics, see the links on the next page.
+To learn more about crime scenes, forensics and related topics, see the links below.